Fourier Transform

 Looking ahead: both theorems on \(L^2(\mathbb{R})\).

 The remedy is to redefine the Fourier transform on \(L^2(\mathbb{R})\) as a bounded linear operator, obtained as the unique continuous extension of its restriction to the dense subspace \(L^1 \cap L^2\).
-Thanks to the completeness of \(L^2\) as a Hilbert space, this approach is structurally cleaner than the \(L^1\) inversion theory: the normalized map \(f \mapsto \hat f / \sqrt{2\pi}\) becomes a unitary operator on \(L^2(\mathbb{R})\), whose inverse coincides with its Hilbert-space adjoint, simultaneously delivering an \(L^2\) inversion formula and a Plancherel identity on all of \(L^2\).
+Thanks to the completeness of \(L^2\) as a Hilbert space, this approach is structurally cleaner than the \(L^1\) inversion theory.
+The normalized map \(f \mapsto \hat f / \sqrt{2\pi}\) becomes a unitary operator on \(L^2(\mathbb{R})\), whose inverse coincides with its Hilbert-space adjoint.
+That single fact delivers an \(L^2\) inversion formula and a Plancherel identity on all of \(L^2\) at once.
 This construction is carried out on Fourier analysis in Hilbert spaces.

 Convolution Theorem

 The differentiation property above shows that the Fourier transform simplifies differentiation.
-The convolution theorem reveals an even more powerful algebraic simplification: it converts the integral operation of convolution - which is \(O(n^2)\) to compute directly - into pointwise multiplication in the frequency domain.
+The convolution theorem reveals an even more powerful algebraic simplification.
+It converts the integral operation of convolution, which costs \(O(n^2)\) to compute directly, into pointwise multiplication in the frequency domain.
 This single result is the reason FFT-based methods dominate signal processing, image filtering, and large-kernel neural network architectures.

 The convolution of two functions \(f, g: \mathbb{R} \to \mathbb{C}\) is defined as: \[ (f * g)(x) = \int_{-\infty}^{\infty} f(y)g(x-y) \, dy = \int_{-\infty}^{\infty} f(x-y)g(y) \, dy \] (The second equality shows convolution is commutative.)